ljw1004/csharpspec/csharp/basic-concepts.md

 To avoid confusion and unexpected behavior, it is generally a good idea for destructors to only perform cleanup on data stored in their object's own fields, and not to perform any actions on referenced objects or static fields.

 An alternative to using destructors is to let a class implement the `System.IDisposable` interface.
-This allows the client of the object to determine when to release the resources of the object, typically by accessing the object as a resource in a `using` statement (§8.13).
+This allows the client of the object to determine when to release the resources of the object, typically by accessing the object as a resource in a `using` statement ([The using statement](statements.md#the-using-statement)).

 ## Execution order

 Execution of a C# program proceeds such that the side effects of each executing thread are preserved at critical execution points.
 A ***side effect*** is defined as a read or write of a volatile field, a write to a non-volatile variable, a write to an external resource, and the throwing of an exception.
-The critical execution points at which the order of these side effects must be preserved are references to volatile fields (§10.5.3), `lock` statements (§8.12), and thread creation and termination.
+The critical execution points at which the order of these side effects must be preserved are references to volatile fields ([Volatile fields](classes.md#volatile-fields)), `lock` statements ([The lock statement](statements.md#the-lock-statement)), and thread creation and termination.
 The execution environment is free to change the order of execution of a C# program, subject to the following constraints:

 *  Data dependence is preserved within a thread of execution.
 That is, the value of each variable is computed as if all statements in the thread were executed in original program order.
-*  Initialization ordering rules are preserved (§10.5.4 and §10.5.5).
+*  Initialization ordering rules are preserved ([Field initialization](classes.md#field-initialization) and [Variable initializers](classes.md#variable-initializers)).
-*  The ordering of side effects is preserved with respect to volatile reads and writes (§10.5.3).
+*  The ordering of side effects is preserved with respect to volatile reads and writes ([Volatile fields](classes.md#volatile-fields)).
 Additionally, the execution environment need not evaluate part of an expression if it can deduce that that expression's value is not used and that no needed side effects are produced (including any caused by calling a method or accessing a volatile field).
 When program execution is interrupted by an asynchronous event (such as an exception thrown by another thread), it is not guaranteed that the observable side effects are visible in the original program order.